 - Traced funds of an African sovereign resisting collection of U.S. debt on the basis that the funds were central bank funds, proving instead that the funds were proceeds of a commercial enterprise during federal litigation in the Eastern District of New York.

-- Developed unique strategies for enforcing foreign sovereign contracts in U.S.
+- Developed unique strategies for enforcing foreign sovereign contracts in the U.S.

 - Won jurisdictional disputes involving international contracts in the D.C. district and appellate courts, resulting in his client being paid 100% of the disputed claim, plus interest not covered by the contract.

 - Negotiated development of a consulting project with the Angolan Minister of Finance to assist in the development of Angolan civic and legal culture.

 The cost of needed U.S. legal services often proves a deterrent to foreign companies wishing to import goods from the U.S. Usually, such services must be paid for upfront, before the deal is even signed, and long before a saleable product arrives on your shores.